 MetadataShow full item record

 Background: Population-wide screening for melanoma is unlikely to be cost-effective.
-However, targeted surveillance of high risk individuals may be.
-Objective: To estimate the cost-effectiveness of various surveillance strategies in the UK population, stratified by risk using a simple self-assessment tool scoring between 0-67 (Williams et al. 2011).
-Methods: Decision model comparing alternative surveillance policies from the perspective of the UK NHS over 30 years.
-The strategy with the highest expected net benefit for each risk score is identified, resulting in a compound risk-stratified policy describing the most cost-effective population-wide strategy.
-The overall expected cost and QALYs, the incremental cost-effectiveness ratio and associated uncertainty are reported.
-Results: The most cost-effective strategy is for those with a Williams score of 15-21 (relative risk of 0.79 to 1.60 versus a mean score in the UK of 17) to be offered a one-off full-body skin examination, and for those with a score of 22 or more (RR 1.79+) to be enrolled into a quinquennial monitoring programme, rising to annual recall for those with a risk score above 43 (RR 20.95+).
-Expected incremental cost would be £164m per annum (~0.1% of NHS budget), gaining 15,947 additional QALYs, yielding an ICER of £10,199 per QALY gained (51.3% probability <£30,000).
-Conclusions: The risk-stratified policy would be expensive to implement but cost-effective compared to typical UK thresholds (£20,000 - £30,000 per QALY gained), although decision uncertainty is high.
-Phased implementation, enrolling only higher risk individuals would be substantially less expensive, but with consequent foregone health gain.
+Nevertheless, targeted surveillance of high-risk individuals may be.
+Objectives: To estimate the cost effectiveness of various surveillance strategies in the UK population, stratified by risk using a simple self-assessment tool scoring between 0 and 67.
+Methods: A decision model comparing alternative surveillance policies from the perspective of the UK National Health Service over 30 years was developed.
+The strategy with the highest expected net benefit for each risk score was identified, resulting in a compound risk-stratified policy describing the most cost-effective population-wide strategy.
+The overall expected cost and quality-adjusted life-years (QALYs), the incremental cost-effectiveness ratio, and associated uncertainty were reported.
+Results: The most cost-effective strategy is for those with a Williams score of 15 to 21 (relative risk [RR] of 0.79–1.60 vs. a mean score of 17 in the United Kingdom) to be offered a one-off full-body skin examination, and for those with a score of 22 or more (RR 1.79+) to be enrolled into a quinquennial monitoring program, rising to annual recall for those with a risk score greater than 43 (RR 20.95+).
+Expected incremental cost would be £164 million per annum (~0.1% of the National Health Service budget), gaining 15,947 additional QALYs and yielding an incremental cost-effectiveness ratio of £10,199/QALY gained (51.3% probability <£30,000).
+Conclusions: The risk-stratified policy would be expensive to implement but cost-effective compared with typical UK thresholds (£20,000–£30,000/QALY gained), although decision uncertainty is high.
+Phased implementation enrolling only higher risk individuals would be substantially less expensive, but with consequent foregone health gain.